andbanman/modulesbuilder/README.md

 mb.build(...)
 ```

-Copywrite and License are covered by LICENSE.txt.
+Copyright and License are covered by LICENSE.txt.